EsethuMehlo/DigitalProfile/DigitalProfile.md

 ### Career Counselling
 ---

+#### Situation
-I went in this assignment with many questions on my mind about which careeer to focus on within the IT industry with it's vast opportunities and careers.
-I thought that the course I am currently doing was going to be the answer but it provided me with more options instead which fueled my indecisiveness even further.
+I started this assignment with many questions about which career path to follow in the IT industry.
+The field is full of different opportunities, and instead of finding clarity, I felt even more unsure.
+I had hoped that my current course would point me in one clear direction, but it actually opened up even more options, which increased my indecisiveness.

-I was basically was tasked with narrowing all these oppportunities.
-I went in this task with an open and an honest mind.
-I was honest with myself.
+#### Task
+My task was to narrow down all these opportunities and identify a career path that fit me best.
+I needed to reflect deeply and make an honest decision about what direction I truly wanted to follow.

+#### Action
+I approached the assignment with an open and honest mindset.
+I took time to reflect on my strengths, interests, and long-term goals.
+I allowed myself to be truthful about what I enjoy, what motivates me, and what career path I can realistically grow in.

+#### Result
-In the end of this task I found a the correct career for me and what is truly ideal for me
+By the end of the assignment, I found a career choice that fits me and aligns with who I am.
+I gained clarity and confidence, and I now understand the path that is ideal for me moving forward.

+---
 ### Skills And Interests
 ---

+#### Situation
-Growing up as an atheletic child, I had a huge problem with knowing what I really am good at in terms of talants and skills.
+Growing up as an athletic child, I always struggled to understand what my real talents and skills were outside of sports.
+I often questioned what I was truly good at and how those abilities could support my future career.

-With a heavy task to find what I am good at and how I can leverage it to my chosen careers I had to make a chance.
+#### Task
+The task required me to identify my strengths and understand how I could use them in the IT career path I am working toward.
+I needed to take a deep look at myself and make a clear decision about what skills I could rely on moving forward.

+#### Action
-I went into the Skills and Interests assessment with honesty and less emotion.
-I went in t woth  aligning all skills and talents I have with my current interests and hobbies
+I approached the Skills and Interests assessment with honesty and without too much emotion.
+I focused on aligning my natural talents, my personal strengths, and the hobbies I enjoy with my career goals.
+I took time to be realistic about what I can do well and what brings me genuine satisfaction.

-.
+#### Result
-The result of this was find what I relly want from the workplace, my career and from myself as well.
-I know for sure that I want a career in IT that will align with my good communication skills and many other soft skills that make me happy tp express especially that will help my fellow people.
+Through this process, I discovered what I truly want from the workplace, my career, and even from myself.
+I now know that I want an IT career that connects with my strong communication skills and other soft skills I enjoy using.
+I also realised that I want a role where I can help people while still growing professionally.
+This reflection gave me clarity and confidence in the direction I want to take.

+---
 ### Create a CV
 ---

-We all thinkn writing a CV is writing your name and your qualifications only.
-This task showed me something else.
-I will not lie, I was shown how much vital a CV is.
-I had to use the CV's importance in my professional and align it with myself entirely.
-I was able to create a CV that highlghted more than just my name and my qualifications.
-I was able to cyrate a CV that  would show potential employers how I much I am attraction for them.
-It oultlined what they would receive from and showed all of my history , thanks to the course I was given.
-I basically amde use of that information and submitted it that CV on the CV submission link or task.
+#### Situation
+I used to think that writing a CV was just about listing your name and qualifications.
+This task showed me that a CV is much more important and can say a lot about a person to potential employers.

+#### Task
+The task required me to create a CV that was not only accurate but also professional and appealing to employers.
+I had to understand how to present myself in a way that highlighted my strengths and made me stand out.

+#### Action
+I focused on using the CV to reflect my full professional potential.
+I carefully aligned my skills, experiences, and accomplishments with what employers would find valuable.
+I incorporated my learning from the course to create a CV that went beyond just my name and qualifications, highlighting what I can contribute and the value I bring.

+#### Result
+As a result, I produced a CV that truly represents me and my potential.
+It communicates my strengths, experience, and achievements in a way that attracts employers.
+I submitted this CV on the task link, confident that it showcases me as a strong candidate and professional.

+---
 ### Personality Assessment
 ---

-One thing that we never think in terms of choosing careers is choosing careers and workplaces that will fit precisely with the type of personalities we have.

-With a heavy task to find what I am good at and how I can leverage it to my chosen careers I had to make a chance.
-So I decdied to go into the Personality assessment honestly for a good result as this is vital for me as a person.

-The result of this was find what I relly want from the workplace in terms of my personality.
-I now know how importat to find a work enviroment that compliment my perfectionistic personality and as well as my hardworking traits as well.
+#### Situation
+One thing we rarely consider when choosing a career is how our personality fits with the workplace.
+I realised that finding a career and environment that matches my personality is just as important as the job itself.

+#### Task
+The task required me to discover my personality traits and understand how they can influence my career choices.
+I needed to honestly identify my strengths and preferences to find the best work environment for me.

+#### Action
+I approached the Personality Assessment with honesty, focusing on getting accurate results that truly reflect who I am.
+I carefully analysed the outcomes to see how my traits, such as perfectionism and hard work, could align with potential careers and workplaces.

+#### Result
+Through this process, I gained clarity on what I truly want from a work environment.
+I now understand the importance of choosing a workplace that complements my personality, allowing me to thrive and use my strengths effectively.
+This reflection has given me confidence in making career decisions that fit both my skills and personal traits.

 ---
 ### Mock Interview